 There is a unique aspect to children and schools, meaning that children's developing bodies may be more susceptible to environmental exposures than those of adults.
 Children breathe more air, eat more food and drink more fluids in proportion to their body weight than adults.
 That is why, when it comes to the indoor climate, the health and performance of children in schools is particularly important.

-Better ventilation = Better performance at school
+Better ventilation = better performance at school

-Facts about ventilation in schools
+Ventilation in schools

 Ventilation in schools affects indoor air quality (IAQ), which is generally evaluated by temperature (for summer and winter periods), relative humidity, CO2 concentration and ventilation rates (or air change rates).

 Keep in mind that IAQ is part of the indoor environmental quality (IEQ), which also includes other parameters (based on PMV and PPD), such as thermal comfort, daylight/light and sound conditions.

 A modern school should have mechanically controlled ventilation to supply fresh air to meet the criteria of acceptable indoor air quality.
 Regulation of air volume or air change is according to demand and based on the occupancy.
 The level of CO2 is often used as an air quality indicator.